vztpv/Console-Data-Editor/README.md

                 4. some notation is korean!.

-# ToDo - File Open Fail Processing, fix bug, and apeed up and etc..
+# ToDo - File Open Fail Processing, fix bug, and speed up and etc..

 # Using C++11, VisualStudio2015, Windows10